 A soil's cation exchange capacity is a measurement of its ability to hold and supply nutrients, most notably positively charged nutrients such as calcium, potassium, magnesium, ammonium and many micronutrients.
-It is expressed in units of centi mole of plus charge per 100 grams of soil (cmole+/100 g).
-Typically values range from 5 to 20 cmole+/100 g with 10 being adequate for most crops.
+It is expressed in units of of millequivalents of plus charge per 100 grams of soil (meq/100 g).
+Typically values range from 5 to 20 meq/100 g with 10 being adequate for most crops.
+(Note: 1 meq/100 g soil is equivalent to 1 cmol(+)/kg).